PaloAltoNetworks/pan.dev/products/access/docs/adem/examples/zoom-data/fetch-zoom-meeting-data-for-a-user.md

 sidebar_label: Get Zoom Meeting Data for a User
 ---

 This API retrieves zoom meeting data for a particular user.
+In the Response section, the lines that are followed by a comment (<<<<<<) correspond to the location in the UI (see attached screenshot) that is enclosed in a red box.
+The attached screen is located in Monitor -> Users -> User details page (Zoom Performance Analysis tab) in the Strata Cloud Manager UI.

 The following shows the portions of the UI widget where the data is displayed for this example: